Simple free star-autonomous categories and full coherence: Introduction

 The key novelty is (2), the fact that composition is simply path composition.
 This preserves an elegant feature of Eilenberg-Kelly-MacLane graphs.
 In contrast, the composition in previous presentations of free star-autonomous categories \cite{BCST96,KO99,LS04} is more complex.
 (We return to this related work later in the Introduction.)

-Abstractly, the underlying path composition can be understood as a forgetful functor from the category of $\A$-linkings (sketched above) to $\intsetp$, the compact closed category obtained by applying the $\int$ or geometry-of-interaction construction \cite{Gir89,JSV96,Abr96} to the traced mononoidal category $\setp$ of sets and partial functions (with tensor as coproduct).
+Abstractly, the underlying path composition can be understood as a forgetful functor from the category of $\A$-linkings (sketched above) to $\intsetp$, the compact closed category obtained by applying the $\int$ or geometry-of-interaction construction \cite{Gir89,JSV96,Abr96} to the traced monoidal category $\setp$ of sets and partial functions (with coproduct as tensor).
 This ties in nicely with Eilenberg-Kelly-MacLane graphs and Kelly-Laplaza graphs \cite{KL80} for compact closed categories, since each has a forgetful functor to $\intsetp$.

 \parag{Arbitrary base category} When $\A$ is not discrete, we simply label each edge between generators with a morphism of $\A$.
 For example, if $x:a\to b$ and $y:c\to c$ in $\A$, then